Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: Point Set Triangulation in Rounds on Congested Clique

 Our method of triangulating a set of $n^2$ points in the congested $n$-clique model initially resembles that of constructing the convex hull of the points.
 That is, first the input point set is sorted by $x$-coordinates.
 Then, each node triangulates its sorted batch of $n$ points locally.
 Next, the triangulations are pairwise merged and extended to triangulations of doubled point sets by using the procedure $Merge$ in parallel in $O(\log n)$ phases.
 In the general case, the procedure $Merge$ calls the procedure $Triangulate$ in order to triangulate the area between the sides of the convex hulls of the two input triangulations, facing each other.

-The main idea of the procedure $Triangulate$ is to pick a median vertex on the longer of the convex hulls sides and send its coordinates and the coordinates of its neighbors to the nodes holding the facing side of the other hull.
-The latter nodes send back candidates (if any) for a mate of the median vertex so that the segment between the median vertex and the mate can be an edge of a triangulation extending the input ones.
+The main idea of the procedure $Triangulate$ is to pick a median vertex $v$ on the longer of the convex hulls sides and send its coordinates and the coordinates of its neighbors to the nodes holding the facing side of the other hull.
+The latter nodes send back candidates (if any) for a mate $u$ of the median vertex $v$ such that the segment between $v$ and $u$ can be an edge of a triangulation extending the existing partial triangulation.
 The segment is used to split the area to triangulate into two that are triangulated by two recursive calls of $Triangulate$ in parallel.
+See Fig. \ref{fig: triangulate2}.
 Before the recursive calls the edges of the two polygons surrounding the two areas are moved to new node destinations so each of the polygons is held by a sequence of consecutive clique nodes.
 This is done by a global routing in $O(1)$ rounds serving all parallel calls of $Triangulate$ on a given recursion level, for a given phase of $Merge$ (its first argument).

 Since the recursion depth $Triangulate$ is $O(\log n)$ and $Merge$ is run in $O(\log n)$ phases, the total number of required rounds becomes $O(\log^2 n).$

 To simplify the presentation, we shall assume that the size $n$ of the clique network is a power of $2.$